SamVonderahe/PF-Chain/README.md

 # PF-Chain
-PF-Chain was developed as a command line interface tool for Ubuntu.
-The only dependencies are bash and python 3
+PF-Chain was developed as a command line interface tool for Bash.
+The only dependencies are python 3 and wget

 First check what version of python you currently have with
 `python --version`
 If you do not have python 3 installed run the following commands
 `sudo apt update`
-`sudo apt install python3.8`
+`sudo apt install python3`
 You should now be able to run PF-Chain with `./pitch.sh 'Artist Name'